 Introduction: Bank of America and Merrill Lynch Sex Discrimination Lawsuit

-The complaint charges that BofA and Merrill Lynch have engaged in a pattern and practice of gender discrimination against their female financial advisors with respect to business opportunities, compensation, professional support, and other terms and conditions of employment.
+The complaint charged that BofA and Merrill Lynch engaged in a pattern and practice of gender discrimination against their female financial advisors with respect to business opportunities, compensation, professional support, and other terms and conditions of employment.

 Contact Plaintiffs' Counsel

 Current and former Financial Advisors that wish to report their experiences at Bank of America and/or Merrill Lynch or to learn more about the lawsuit are welcome to contact plaintiffs counsel online or call us toll-free at 1-888-886-9359.
 There is no charge or obligation for our review of your claim.
 All information will be held strictly confidential.

 Copyright © 2012 by Lieff Cabraser Heimann & Bernstein, LLP and Outten and Golden, LLP.
 No persons pictured on this website are clients of Lieff Cabraser or Outten & Golden.
 All persons shown in photo images are models and do not personally endorse any business, product, service or other endeavor relating to this website.